 A Dublin native, Dr. Darren Kelly holds a BA in English and Geography and a PhD in Cultural Geography from St. Patrick’s College, Dublin City University.
 He developed and currently lectures on the Postgraduate Diploma in Further Education at Marino Institute of Education, Trinity College, Dublin.
-Prior to Lecturing, Darren worked in a range of community development and educational organizations in Dublin and travelled extensively.
-His interest in study abroad began at 17 when he spent a high school year abroad in Oxford, Ohio.
+Prior to lecturing, Darren worked in a range of community development and educational organizations in Dublin and travelled extensively.
+His interest in study abroad began at age 17 when he spent a high school year abroad in Oxford, Ohio.
 He was a Fulbright Scholar in Residence in 2007-2008 at Beloit College, Wisconsin.
-Over the past 10 years Darren has increasingly focused his work (teaching, consulting and publishing) in the area of linking academic theory and field studies in International Education and Study Abroad.
-As coordinator of CAPA’s Global Internship Program he has developed a research interest in the area of intercultural intelligence and self-reflection as related to students’ personal and professional development.
+Over the past 10 years, Darren has increasingly focused his work (teaching, consulting, and publishing) in the area of linking academic theory and field studies in international education and study abroad.
+As coordinator of CAPA’s Global Internship Program, he has developed a research interest in the area of intercultural intelligence and self-reflection as related to students’ personal and professional development.

 Director of Academic Programs in Florence

-After a BA in Classics and a Master’s in Teaching Italian as a L2, Guido received his Ph.D. in Italian Studies from the University of Padua.
-He worked as a visiting professor in Classics at the University of Kansas in 1989 and for 16 years he was a Lecturer in Italian Language and Literature on behalf of the Italian Government in Istanbul, Madrid, Budapest and Canterbury.
-From 2009 to present he has been the Director of Academics at CAPA, where he teaches courses in social history of Italy and contemporary Italian cinema.
-He edited and translated several classic Latin authors, and wrote a History of Latin literature in four volumes.
-Since 1989 he has been a film critic.
-His latest work is a research on early years and production of celebrated Italian crime novelist Giorgio Scerbanenco (Giorgio Scerbanenco and the heart of darkness of Italian crime novel, Aracne, 2014).
+After a BA in Classics and a Master’s in Teaching Italian as a Second Language, Guido received his PhD in Italian Studies from the University of Padua.
+He worked as a visiting professor in Classics at the University of Kansas in 1989 and for 16 years, he was a Lecturer in Italian Language and Literature on behalf of the Italian Government in Istanbul, Madrid, Budapest, and Canterbury.
+From 2009 to present, he has been the Director of Academics at CAPA, where he teaches courses in social history of Italy and contemporary Italian cinema.
+He edited and translated several classic Latin authors, and wrote a History of Latin Literature in four volumes.
+Since 1989, he has been a film critic.
+His latest work is research on early years and production of celebrated Italian crime novelist Giorgio Scerbanenco (Giorgio Scerbanenco and the heart of darkness of Italian crime novel, Aracne, 2014).

 Associate Director of Academic Affairs in London